KaneG9/bank_tech_test/README.md

 |                 |                | @debit    |
 |Printer          | view_statement |           |

-* Transaction logs are created upon creation of the account via dependancy injection.
+* Transaction logs are created upon creation of the `Account` via dependancy injection.
-* Transactions are created each time a deposit or withdrawal is made  and stored in the transaction logs.
+* A `Transaction` is created each time a deposit or withdrawal is made and stored in the `TransactionLog`.
+* When a call is made to the `Account` to view the statement, view statement is called in the `Printer`.
-* Errors were then added to prevent negative values being entered into the functions and withdrawals for money which was not in the account.
+* Errors were then added to prevent negative values being entered into the functions and withdrawals for which the account has insufficient funds.
-* These were introduced in the account class as the transaction logs are dependant on the account class.
+* These were introduced in the `Account` class as the transaction logs are dependant on the `Account` class.

 ## Quickstart